fb

 • Number of Hours: 102

-All the above listed truck driver training programs are Approved as a vocational program under the Private Career Colleges Act, 2005.
+All the above listed truck driver training programs are Approved as a vocational program under the Ontario Career Colleges Act, 2005.

 The trucking industry has one goal – to keep Canada on the move.
 A vital contributor to our national economy, the Canadian trucking industry is a $30 billion business employing over 500,000 people.